Gatgeagent/G-Captcha/README.md

 ##

 Some variables are hardcoded to CaptchaBuilder.kt, like the width of the picture.
 Please change it to your needs.
-Unfortunately I dind't had luck with much other settings than the current default one.
+Unfortunately, I didn't had much luck with other settings than the current default ones.
 I didn't spent too much time writing this, it is fairly easy, but the code's maybe not the prettiest.

 [huckle-buff]: http://www.downloadfreefonts.com/fonts/512/huckle_buff.php